Ultimate reality: Abrahamic religions

+Abrahamic conceptions of ultimate reality show diversity, in which some perspectives consider God to be a personal deity, while others have taken more abstract views.
+John Scotus Eriugena held that God's essence is uncaused and incomprehensible.
+Similarly, Maimonides believed that God is a perfect unity and is indescribable with positive attributes, and that anthropomorphic imagery in the Bible is metaphorical.

+Modern philosophy

+Baruch Spinoza believed that God is the natural world, existing eternally and necessarily, and that everything is an effect of God's nature.
+He defined God as a metaphysical substance rather than a personal being, and wrote in Ethics that "blessedness" comes from the love of God, meaning knowledge of reality as it is.

+Contemporary philosophy notes the possibility that reality has no fundamental explanation and should be seen as a brute fact.
+Adherents of the principle of sufficient reason reject this, holding that everything must have a reason.

 Representation

 According to Dadosky, the concept of "ultimate reality" is difficult to express in words, poetry, mythology, and art.
 Paradox or contradiction is often used as a medium of expression because of the "contradictory aspect of the ultimate reality".

 According to Mircea Eliade, ultimate reality can be mediated or revealed through symbols.
 For Eliade the "archaic" mind is constantly aware of the presence of the Sacred, and for this mind all symbols are religious (relinking to the Origin).
 Through symbols human beings can get an immediate "intuition" of certain features of the inexhaustible Sacred.
 The mind makes use of images to grasp the ultimate reality of things because reality manifests itself in contradictory ways and therefore can't be described in concepts.
 It is therefore the image as such, as a whole bundle of meaning, that is "true" (faithful, trustworthy).
-Eliade says :
+Eliade says: